 Our water distribution system, built nearly a century ago, is a vast, complex network that was designed to take advantage of Pittsburgh’s unique geography.
 Gravity, along with the help of pump stations, reservoirs, and tanks, moves water throughout Pittsburgh’s hills and valleys.

 It has served us well for generations, and we are now making the necessary improvements to ensure the delivery of safe, reliable water for future generations.
-Our capital improvement program identifies the investment we will make in our drinking water over the next several years.
-This includes the continuation of our aggressive Community Lead Response and building redundancy and resiliency into our distribution system.
+Our capital improvement program identifies the investments we will make in our drinking water over the next several years.